Trump advises voluntary mask use against coronavirus but won't wear one himself

 "With the masks, it's going to be really a voluntary thing.
 You can do it, you don't have to do it.
 I'm choosing not to do it, but some people may want to do it and that's OK," Trump said.
 When asked about the reasoning behind his decision, Trump cited his high-profile meetings.
 "As I greet presidents, prime ministers, dictators, kings, queens ...
 I don't see it for myself, I just don't," Trump said.

-Trump said that the U.S. Centers For Disease Control and Prevention are not recommending the use of medical-grade masks for most people.
-Trump added Americans can make cloth masks at home.
-3M Co said on Friday it would make more N95 respirator masks for the United States to fight the coronavirus pandemic but warned of the "humanitarian implications" of limiting supply to other countries as Trump directed.
+Trump said the U.S. Centers For Disease Control and Prevention are not recommending the use of medical-grade masks for most people.
+He added that Americans can make cloth masks at home.
+3M Co said on Friday it would make more N95 respirator masks for the United States to fight the pandemic, but warned of the "humanitarian implications" of limiting supply to other countries as Trump directed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)